-- Reread the legal document to answer these text-dependent questions. - Write any additional questions you have about the text in your Reader/Writer Notebook. - According to this document, why and how does the federal government step in to assist state and local governments in the event of a disaster?
+- Reread the legal document to answer these text-dependent questions. - Write any additional questions you have about the text in your Reader/Writer Notebook. - 1.
+According to this document, why and how does the federal government step in to assist state and local governments in the event of a disaster?

 Disasters cause hardships to individuals and families and disrupt normal state and local government functions.
 The federal government steps in to help provide "aid, assistance, and emergency services, and the reconstruction and rehabilitation of devastated areas" in a timely way.
+E4.4(G)

-- 2. What is the primary purpose of this document?
+2. What is the primary purpose of this document?
 Who is the intended audience?
+This document offers state and local governments an overview of the role the federal government will play in helping deal with a disaster and aid they will provide during a disaster.
+Given this context, it can be inferred that the most frequent audience would be federal, state, and local government officials.
+E4.4(F), E4.8(A)

-This document offers state and local governments an overview of the role the federal government will play in helping deal with a disaster and the type of aid the federal government will provide during a disaster.
-Given this context, it can be inferred that the most likely audience would be federal, state, and local government officials. - 3.
-According to subsection (b), what is the government's responsibility in times of disaster?
+3. According to subsection (b), what is the government's responsibility in times of disaster?
+The government's responsibility is to "alleviate the suffering and damage" caused by disasters.
+E4.4(G) E4.5(D)

-The government's responsibility is to "alleviate the suffering and damage" caused by disasters. - 4.
-How do subsections (a) and (b) differ in purpose?
-What is the overall effect of using these text
+4. How do subsections (a) and (b) differ in purpose?
+How effective is it to use these text features?
+Explain your response.

-Subsection (a) states that special measures are necessary in times of disaster, while subsection (b) states the Congress's intent to provide federal aid to state and local governments in times of disaster and how it will do so.
-Clearly defined sections show that this text has a functional and legal purpose.
+Subsection (a) states that special measures are necessary in times of disaster, while subsection (b) states Congress's intent to provide federal aid to state and local governments in times of disaster and how it will do so.
+Defined sections make the information very clear and show that this text has a functional and legal purpose.
+E4.7(D)(ii), E4.8(B)